Q: Where do I find the MBDH Priority and Crosscutting Theme Areas?

 Q: Is there a geographic restriction on who can be a PI/co-PI?

 The lead proposer/PI must be primarily affiliated with an academic, governmental, or nonprofit organization within the 12-state Midwest Big Data Hub region (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin).
+Proposers who are currently funded by the NSF BD Hubs program must have collaborators from other, non-funded institutions on their proposals.

 Q: Can there be other sponsors for the event/activity?